 You can also listen to an interview with Rob Moss, Co-Founder of SeizureTracker, and Gabrielle Rushing, PhD, former TSC Alliance Associate Director of Research at the TSC Alliance from the August 2020 episode of TSC Now:

 If you are a researcher interested in using samples from the TSC Biosample Repository in your work, please see here for more information.

 The University of Maryland Brain and Tissue Bank (MBTB) makes arrangements for this type of precious gift on behalf of the TSC Alliance.
 Individuals living anywhere in the United States who wish to donate whole brain tissue after death should contact MBTB at firstname.lastname@example.org.
 If death is imminent and you would like to donate brain tissue, please call the MBTB as soon as possible at 1-800-847-1539.

 Successful donation rests on swift and thorough communication between family members, healthcare professionals, and the MBTB.
 Although the MBTB will make every effort to retrieve tissue in an emergency, tissue recovery may be impossible if there is no advance notice.
 Please click here for instructions on how to register in advance for postmortem donation.
 There is no cost to the family to donate.

-The TSC Biosample Repository is governed and wholly funded by the TSC Alliance thanks to generous support from Lorne Waxlax, William Watts, the Cowlin Family Fund, Jim and Andrea Maginn, and many additional donors through the Unlock the Cure campaign.
+he TSC Natural History Database and Biosample Repository are governed and wholly funded by the TSC Alliance thanks to generous support from Lorne Waxlax, William Watts, the Cowlin Family Fund, Jim and Andrea Maginn, and many additional donors through the Unlock the Cure campaign.